fscelliott/docsdonewell/_posts/2019-04-04-my-first-useful-sql-queries.md

 - Determined I'd use accession_number to figure out # of unique images based on dB source.
 - Knew I could leverage other queries I'd seen to get the rest of the info.

-The meat of the query I came up with is (NOTE: database names REDACTED):
+The meat of the query I came up with is as follows: (NOTE: database names REDACTED)

 ```